Materials-Consortia/OPTIMADE/optimade.rst

 **Keys that are REQUIRED on the outermost level of a Property Definition, but otherwise OPTIONAL:**

+- :field:`$schema`: String.
+  A URL for a meta schema that describes the Property Definitions format.
+  For Property Definitions adhering to the format described in this document, it should be set to: "https://schema.optimade.org/meta/v1.2.0/optimade/property_definitions.yaml".

 .. _definition of the $id field:

 - :field:`$id`: String.